 Dashboards in Cognos have reached near technical par with reporting.
 New capabilities keep strengthening the platform.
 All that makes it difficult to know which to use: dashboards or reports?

-In this webinar recording, we break down the benefits and differences in functionality between Cognos reports and dashboards so you can determine the best tool for your business requirements.
+In this on-demand webinar, we compare Cognos dashboards and reports, breaking down the differences in functionality between the two, and where each is best applied.
+Understanding the relative value of each will let you determine the best tool for your business requirements.

 - What is the difference between a dashboard and a dashboard-style report?

 - Where is the best place for experimental data discovery?

 - What can reports do that dashboards can’t?

 - Understanding the lingo: is a report a type of visualization or is it the other way around?

 If you are a report author using Cognos Analytics, this will fill in any missing blanks and help you master your Cognos reporting domain!

 Patrick has 21 years of experience in data science, business intelligence and data analytics.
 He is a Tableau Certified Associate and a Cognos expert whose product experience goes back to version 6.
 He is also versed in Actuate, Hyperion and Business Objects.
 His certifications include multiple programming languages, including Java and C++, and database certification (MS SQL).Read more